bladeba/MSX/Enhanced Games/Galious - enhanced/readme.md

    **V 1.02** :

-               - Fixed: When there is a special item in that room and you die, then after the item doesn´t apear correctly.
+               - Fixed: When there is a special item in that room and you die, then the item doesn´t appear correctly.

                - Fixed: Sometimes the *World X* or *Castle* texts in scoreboard don't show correctly.